edragonconnect/ecto_tablestore/README.md

 ## Migration

-Provide a simple migration to create table, please see `EctoTablestore.Migration` for details.
+Provide a simple migration to create or drop the table, the secondary index and the search index, please see `EctoTablestore.Migration` for details.

 ## Usage